cpoohee/tflite_flutter_plugin/README.md

 More details on Flex support:

 The libtensorflowlite_flex_jni.so contains native functions that are originally meant for JNI to call, no C headers were included.
 Fortunately, there are only 3 simple functions that can be operated within the C API.
-We to implement the call sequences for the flex delegate by following the Java's implementation to our code.
+We implement the call sequences for the flex delegate by following the Java's implementation to our code.

 More details on String support: